dextersealy/dextersealy.github.io/_posts/2017-1-12-First_Post.md

     dates = [dt_first + ONE_WEEK * i for i in range(count)]
     return [datetime.date.strftime(d, MTA_URL_FMT) for d in dates]
 ```
-And here's the code that uses these URLs to download and cache the files:
+And here's the code that uses the generated URLs to download and cache the files:

 ```python
 def load_data(urls):